 Labour Cost Survey (LCS)

-The Labour Cost Survey (LCS) collect information about the costs employers have for their employees.
+In the Labour Cost Survey (LCS) information is collected about the costs employers have for their employees.
 The results describe for example the labour costs per hour worked in different sectors and countries.

 This is a European survey carried out in each EU Member State every four years.
 Statistics Sweden carries out the survey on behalf of the Swedish National Mediation Office, which is responsible for official statistics on wages and labour costs in Sweden.